Building a Rope Kit

 My recommendation is to compose your kit primarily of the longest length that is comfortable for you to work with, and then add in a few shorter ones for when you just need a bit of extra to finish up a tie.
 The most common lengths offered by suppliers of finished bondage rope are 25', 8m (26'), and 30'.
 My approach to building a kit from retail bondage rope is to buy 10 of the length they offer closest to my ideal (usually 8m), take one of them and cut it in half, and another cut about 1/4 way down.
 That gives me a kit of 8x full length, 1x 3/4 length, 2x 1/2 length, and 1x 1/4 length.
 For a smaller kit, just decrease the number of full-length ropes.

 Cutting a couple of ropes to make yourself shorter lengths is a good opportunity to test that your safety cutters work well on the rope you're using.
-You'll need to learn a method for finishing the rope ends; this is the one I prefer.
+You'll need to learn a method for finishing the rope ends, to keep them from unraveling.
+I recommend some type of whipping.
 I usually order rope with unfinished ends or simple overhand end knots, and whip all my ropes with the same twine, which makes them easily recognizable as mine.
 Some people like to color-code their whippings to indicate the length of the rope.

 Avoid having anything hard or sharp (such as metal, or melted plastic) at the ends of your rope; if you tie enough, eventually you are going to whip someone in the eye with a rope end (quite possibly yourself).
 Being hit in the eye with rope is always unpleasant, but you don't want rope ends that could actually cause injury to the eye.